bradeneliason/PumasDocs.jl/docs/src/bioequivalence/designs.md

 Bioequivalence.jl is a package for performing bioequivalence analysis part of the PumasAI ecosystem for pharmaceutical science (e.g. Pumas.jl).

-The documentation provides a how-to and technical details for performing bioequivalence analysis using various designs.
+The documentation provides a how-to and technical details for performing bioequivalence analysis using various study designs.

 # API